jifems/adxsharing/README.md

 # Share data from Azure Data Explorer using Azure Data Share (Preview)

 Welcome to the Preview of Azure Data Share in-place sharing support for Azure Data Explorer (ADX).
+You can find information on how to use this feature in the [Azure Data Share documentation site](https://docs.microsoft.com/en-us/azure/data-share/).

 This article describes how to get started sharing data from ADX.
 Please follow all pre-requisites outlined in the documentation to successfully share and receive ADX data!

 Next, you would have received an e-mail from the Azure Data Share team informing you that your Azure subscription has been enabled for ADX-based sharing.
 To understand how this feature works, please read [How Azure Data Explorer in-place sharing works](concepts-adx-sharing.md).